SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

           -
             type: text
             text: '.
 When you submit your proposal, you''ll be asked if your session should be considered for inclusion in any of the tracks.'
+      -
+        type: set
+        attrs:
+          enabled: false
+          values:
+            type: buttons
+            buttons:
+              -
+                text: 'Form opens April 4'
+                color: btn-green
+                size: btn-lg
+                block: false
+                outline: true
+                target_blank: true
+            contain: true
     type: content
     enabled: true
+  -
+    bard:
+      -
+        type: heading
+        attrs:
+          level: 2
+        content:
+          -
+            type: text
+            text: 'Attend our live chat and Q&A session on April 24' -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Want to submit a proposal, but have questions?
+Join us for a live chat and Q&A, led by MBLGTACC 2022 student planners and Institute volunteer staff, and ask us all your questions about the process, how to submit, how to break down their idea into a solid proposal, etc. Check back here later for details on how to join the session.'
+    type: content
+    enabled: false
   -
     bard:
       -